Zemke/zemke.github.io/_posts/2016-02-25-jquery-dom-manipulation-after-angularjs-routing.md

 ```

 Easy enough. `$http.get()` will fetch something from your back-end asynchronously hence we use `$scope.$watch` to look out for changes on this data. `$(element).slick()` is the actual DOM manipulation that will be triggered once `$scope.awesomeQuotes` has changed.
 By the way, [Slick](http://kenwheeler.github.io/slick/) is an awesome tool for making nice carousels.

-I hope I was able to describe the problem accurately, if not you may just comment and I will reply.
-Thanks for reading!